 - Daily breakfast.

-- Daily bottle of water per person, excluding arrival, departure and free days.
+- Daily bottle of water per person.

 - Local tour guides throughout the tour.